Home » Writing Center

-Note 3: The student must plan ahead and make the appointment for on-line tutoring at least 3 days prior to the assignment deadline, in order to allow time for the student to make any needed revisions and turn in the paper by the assignment deadline.
-As with face-to-face tutoring in the Writing Center, the online student is responsible for meeting the assignment deadline.
+Note 3: The student must plan ahead and make the appointment for on-line tutoring at least 3 days prior to the assignment deadline, in order to allow time for the student to make any needed revisions and turn in the paper by the deadline.
+As with face-to-face tutoring in the Writing Center, the online student is responsible for meeting all requirements for the assignment, including the professor's stated deadline.

 II.
 Content Knowledge: The tutoring staff in the Center also has expertise in several academic fields related to the study of language, including English literature, rhetoric, film studies, cultural studies, linguistics, psychology, and English as a Second Language (ESL).
 Students may request tutoring in any of these subjects.
 Print and online resources in these subjects are also available.